dylanbeeber/crispRdesignR/README.md

 ##### sgRNA Design

-All data is generated with a single function: `sgRNA_design(userseq, genomename, gtfname, calloffs = TRUE, annotateoffs = TRUE)`
+All data is generated with a single function: `sgRNA_design(userseq, genomename, gtfname, userPAM, calloffs = TRUE, annotateoffs = TRUE)`

 `userseq`: The target sequence to generate sgRNA guides for.
 Can either be a character sequence containing DNA bases or the name of a fasta/text file in the working directory.

 `genomename`: The name of a geneome (in BSgenome format) to check for off-targets in.
 These genomes can be downloaded through BSgenome or compiled by the user.

 `gtfname`: The name of a genome annotation file (.gtf) in the working directory to check off-target sequences against.

+`userPAM`: An optional argument used to set a custom PAM for the sgRNA.
+If not set, the function will default to the "NGG" PAM.
+Warning: Doench efficieny scores are only accurate for the "NGG" PAM.

 `calloffs`: If TRUE, the function will search for off-targets in the genome chosen specified by the genomename argument.
 If FALSE, off-target calling will be skipped.